mcmoodoo/arg25-Projects/zk-game/README.md

 A zero-knowledge implementation of the classic rock-paper-scissors game where Player 1 commits their move, Player 2 joins with their move directly, and Player 1 reveals with ZK proofs to resolve the game on-chain.

-The project includes two game modes:
+The project includes the following game models:

-- **Basic RPS** (`/`): A simple rock-paper-scissors game where players commit and reveal moves using ZK proofs.
-No token betting required.
 - **Degen RPS** (`/swap-rps`): A token-betting version where players stake tokens on each game.
 The winner takes the escrowed tokens.

 ### Game Flow